-Where possible we drive Test Driven Development (TDD) at all levels.
-This approach validates the build at all times, ensuring correctness of the solution at a fine-grained level.
+Where possible, we drive Test Driven Development (TDD) at all levels.
+This approach validates the build at all times, ensuring the correctness of the solution at a fine-grained level.

 From a unit testing perspective, TDD relies on the philosophy that tests should be created before code is written: